Frugaldom and How it all began

 2020 - The official opening of the Frugaldom Project to allow public access and begin hosting our fundraising events, themed breaks, demonstrations and open air exhibitions of art work - sadly, none of this happened because of the Covid pandemic.

 2021 - The frugal living challenge is still in full swing.
 Everything planned for last year (2020) was put on hold or postponed until post-pandemic but that still isn't looking like happening anytime soon so we need to adapt to survive.
-Plans for 2021 include building a centre hut, extended hay shelter and making permanent the 2 temporary pony shelters that had to be constructed when we did the emergency rehomings.
-Id also love a tiny house so plans include having a frugal version built to replace the old caravan that we were donated.
+Plans for 2021 include building a centre hut, extending the hay shelter and making permanent the 2 temporary pony shelters that had to be constructed when we did the emergency rehomings.
+I'd also love a tiny house so plans include having a frugal version built to replace the old caravan that we were donated.

 We have this Frugal Blog to share news relating to everything money-saving that's happening with fellow frugalers and frugaleurs.